thirdelement/djdarks/README.md

         2. The visitor is able to use the contact form for other queries relating to social media.

     4. As a First Time Visitor, I want to hear DRKS' music.
-        1. There is Mixes navbar option which links to the Mixes page containing DRKS mixes from SoundCloud and MixCloud.
+        1. There is a Mixes navbar option which links to the Mixes page containing DRKS mixes from SoundCloud and MixCloud.
         2. The sign-up form is clearly described as being for news and mixes.
 A visitor is invited to complete and submit this for more music.

 -   #### Returning Visitor Goals